 LA 1 Project

-This highway project was a victory for Port Fourchon and the local Chamber of Commerce.
-Local residents, business leaders, and the port worked side by side to have this project developed and pushed through state agencies and the legislature for the benefit of the community of Fourchon and other communities along the 17-mile stretch of highway.
+Getting the LA 1 Project underway was a victory for Port Fourchon, the LA 1 Coalition, and the local Chamber of Commerce.
+Local residents, business leaders, and the port worked side by side to have this project developed, permitted, funded, and pushed through state agencies and the legislature for the benefit of Port Fourchon and other communities along the 17-mile stretch of highway.
 Ever mindful of the beautiful habitat in which we live and work, included in the project’s design is a state-of-the-art construction method that nearly eliminates environmental impacts.